Chapter 6 Workflows for R Coding

 ## Error in 8 + "hi": non-numeric argument to binary operator

 It is important to be aware of error codes as many functions require specific data types as their inputs.
-You can always consult the function documentation via the Help tab of the Viewer pane or by typing a ? followed by the name of the function in the console (i.e. ?ggplot).
+Remember, you can always consult the function documentation using ?

 In this chapter we’ve covered: